isomerpages/mindef-ndp2022/_about/Advisories.md

 #### Admission Advisory for Preview Shows

 For those attending the Preview Shows, please click here for essential information on getting there, things to bring, vaccination-differentiated measures and more.
-Click <a href="/files/NDP%2022%20PREVIEW%20SHOW%20Advisory%20Caa%20030722.pdf" target="_blank">here</a> for details.
+Click <a href="/files/NDP 22 Preview Advisory.pdf" target="_blank">here</a> for details.

 #### Admission Advisory for NE Shows